Gun Facts in the U.S. 2026: The Reality of Firearms in America

-Men own more guns than women, but women are the fastest-growing demographic of gun owners.
+Men own more guns than women, but women are the faster-growing demographic of gun owners.

 As of 2017, Americans possessed 46% of the world’s civilian-owned firearms.

-40% (or 52 million) of American households contain at least one firearm).
+42% (57 million) of American households contain at least one firearm.

-81% of gun owners and 57% of non-gun owners say a firearm makes them safer.
+81% of gun owners and 57% of non-gun owners in gun households say a firearm makes them safer.

 Methodology

-Firearm ownership is not recorded, tracked, or monitored in the United States.
-Furthermore, state and federal data may differ due to reporting issues.
-Therefore, we must rely on various sources to understand firearm-related statistics.
+Firearm ownership is not officially recorded, tracked, or monitored in the United States.

-- Self-Reporting surveys - Gun ownership and feelings towards guns.
+- Self-Report Surveys - Gun ownership and feelings towards guns

-- The CDC Wonder - Firearm-related deaths, homicides, and suicides.
+- CDC WONDER Database - Firearm-related deaths, homicides, and suicides

-- Peer-Reviewed Studies - Studying correlations between gun ownership, crime, and deaths.
+- Peer-Reviewed Studies - Correlations between gun ownership, crime, and deaths

-- State-level Data - Every state in the U.S. has different gun laws and tracking methods (the data does not always align with national levels).
+- State-Level Data - Noting that every state has different gun laws and tracking methods, and statewide the data do not always align with national data

-- NICS and ATF Reports - The National Instant Background Check system and ATF records are used to understand firearm sales and firearms involved in crimes.
+- NICS and ATF Reports - National Instant Criminal Background Check System (NICS) and ATF records concerning firearm sales and involvement in crimes

-Ammo.com strives to provide accurate and reliable information.
-You can jump to our sources listed HERE.
+Ammo.com provides accurate and reliable information.
+You can jump to our list of reputable sources HERE.

 How Many Americans Own Guns?

-Despite many new first-time gun buyers and the highest-ever gun sales, just under half of the adult American population owns guns.
-Recent polls show that 30% (or 100,800,000 people) of the American population owns guns as of 2024.
-1
+Despite many recent first-time gun buyers and the highest-ever gun sales, only one-third of the adult American population owns guns.
+Recent surveys show that 30% (or 102 million) of the American population owns guns as of 2025.(1) A previous 2025 survey suggests that only 23% of Americans own a firearm.(2)

 Number of People vs. Guns in the U.S.

-- The United States has a population of approximately 336 million people as of 2024 and there are estimated to be over 400 million privately owned firearms in the United States.
-3, 10, 12
+The United States had a population of approximately 341 million people in 2025, when there were estimated to be around 500 million privately owned firearms in the country.

 Here are the five states with the highest estimated guns per capita: